petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/consuming-graphql-apis.md

     `curl 'http://localhost:8080/o/graphql'  -H "Content-Type: application/json" --data '{"query":"query{ __schema{ queryType{ name fields{ name args{ name } description } } } }","variables":{}}'`

     This URL does not require authentication, but it's quite cumbersome to manage the returned schema.
-So, it's better to use the included GraphQL client.
+It's better to use the included GraphQL client.

 ![The included GraphQL client has a schema documentation browser.](./consuming-graphql-apis/images/02.png)